 If an unmarried father is unwilling to sign a form acknowledging his paternity, the issue can be settled using a DNA test.
 A man could also be considered a child’s legal father if he publicly represented the child as being his and took the child into his home.

 Once paternity is established, it will be necessary to determine each parent’s financial responsibilities.
-At our law firm, we work hard to develop child support arrangements that meet our clients’ goals and help families maintain civil, respectful relationships even after divorce.
+Our Austin child support attorney will work hard to develop arrangements that meet our clients’ goals and help families maintain civil, respectful relationships even after divorce.